cypress-io/cypress-docker-images/CONTRIBUTING.md

 As of Cypress 10.2.0, `arm64` and `x64` are both supported.

-In CI, the images are build and tested in real `arm64` and `x64` architectures.
+In CI, the images are built and tested in real `arm64` and `x64` architectures.
 Then, via `binfmt` and `docker buildx`, we build x64 and cross-build arm64 from the same machine, and then publish that image to Docker Hub.
 The `docker buildx` step runs a second time to push to Amazon ECR:

 <!-- diagram generated w/ https://asciiflow.com/ -->
 ```text